i05nagai/memorandum/language/english_speaking.md

             * The ship lies off the coast of Spain
     * speak falsely
         * lying/lied/lied
+        * I really sorry I lied to you.
         * I would never lie to you
         * I could tell from her face that she was lying
         * She lied about her age